Tent city: Klondike and Nome Gold Rushes

-During the Klondike Gold Rush in Alaska and Canada 1896-1899 several tent camps were built along the routes to the gold fields especially on the popular Dyea/Skagway route where it met Lake Bennett and Lake Lindeman the head of Yukon River.
-At the Nome Gold Rush, between 1899 and 1909, a tent city sprung up that was 30 miles long, on the beaches and on the treeless coast of Nome, Alaska between Cape Rodney and Cape Nome.
+During the Klondike Gold Rush in Alaska and Canada 1896-1899, several tent camps were built along the routes to the gold fields, especially on the popular Dyea/Skagway route, where it met Lake Bennett and Lake Lindeman, the head of the Yukon River.
+At the Nome Gold Rush, between 1899 and 1909, a tent city sprang up that was 30 miles long, on the beaches and on the treeless coast of Nome, Alaska between Cape Rodney and Cape Nome.

 Great Depression

 During the Great Depression a number of tent cities and shanty towns named Hoovervilles emerged in the United States and some other countries on the outskirts of towns, newspapers used as covers were referred to as “Hoover blankets.”

 Persepolis

-For the festivities of the 2,500 year celebration of Iran's monarchy the Shah of Iran, Mohammad Reza Pahlavi, built a luxurious tent city in the desert next to the ruins of Persepolis to accommodate his international guests.
+For the festivities of the 2,500 year celebration of Iran's monarchy, the Shah of Iran, Mohammad Reza Pahlavi, built a luxurious tent city in the desert next to the ruins of Persepolis to accommodate his international guests.
 The event took place October 12–16, 1971.
 The tent city was inspired by the tent city of the Field of the Cloth of Gold meeting between Francis I of France and Henry VIII of England that took place in 1520.